numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 general Python, and then overload it in numeric code:** This was the approach taken by PEP 211, which proposed defining ``@`` to be the equivalent of ``itertools.product``.
-The problem with this is that when taken on its own terms, adding an infix operator for ``itertools.product`` is just silly.
-(During discussions of this PEP, a similar suggestion was made to define ``@`` as a general purpose function composition operator, and this suffers from the same problem;
+The problem with this is that when taken on its own terms, it's pretty clear that ``itertools.product`` doesn't actually need a dedicated operator.
+It hasn't even been deemed worth of a builtin.
+(During discussions of this PEP, a similar suggestion was made to define ``@`` as a general purpose function composition operator, and this suffers from the same problem; ``functools.compose`` isn't even useful enough to exist.)
-``functools.compose`` isn't even useful enough to exist.)
 Matrix multiplication has a uniquely strong rationale for inclusion as an infix operator.
 There almost certainly don't exist any other binary operations that will ever justify adding any other infix operators to Python.

 **Add a .dot method to array types so as to allow "pseudo-infix" A.dot(B) syntax:** This has been in numpy for some years, and in many